 Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
-The limit of stay is as noted below from February 15 to June 15; the rest of the year it is 14 days.
+The limit of stay is as noted below from February 1 to June 1; the rest of the year it is 14 days.
 All tent sites are walk-in sites.
-RVs up to 20 feet long are permitted.
-Two handicapped-accessible sites are near accessible restrooms.
+Two accessible sites are near wheelchair-accessible restrooms.
 The campground often fills up on weekends from February 15 to June 15; campers should arrive by early evening Friday to get a campsite.